WallStreetMojo

 The below spreadsheet shows a further example in which the first payment is made at the start of the first period and how this payment should be considered in the NPV function in Excel.

-Again, the rate of 10% is stored in cell C11, and cash flow value arguments of the transactions are stored in between the range C5-C9 of the spreadsheet.
-NPV in Excel is entered in cell C11.
+Again, the rate of 10% is stored in cell C11, and cash flow value arguments of the transactions are held between the range C5-C9 of the spreadsheet.
+NPV in Excel is inserted in cell C11.

 NPV Function Example - 2